virto-network/website/blog/01_payments-pallet-grant.md

-We are very excited about what this milestone represents for the future of Virto Network, payments pallet is just the first step in our path towards making blockchain technology usable in the day to day live of common users and making _decentralized commerce with social impact_ the default way of conducting buissiness in the world of Web3.
+We are very excited about what this milestone represents for the future of Virto Network, payments pallet is just the first step in our path towards making blockchain technology usable in the day to day life of common users and making _decentralized commerce with social impact_ the default way of conducting buissiness in the world of Web3.
 Now it's the time to showcase together with our first partners what the world